Ayafahim/ObsidianStat/Probabitlity & Simulation.md

 ```

-# Different probability commands for over or under value: #
+# Different probability commands for over or under value: #probability

 ```R
 #These are examples, switch out the command with rigth distribution